neo4jrb/neo4j-core/README.md

 ## Version 3.0 Specification

-The neo4j-core version 3.0 uses the java Neo4j 2.0 jar and/or the Neo4j Server 2.0 API.
-This mean that it should work on
-Ruby implementation and not just JRuby.
+The neo4j-core version 3.0 uses the java Jar and/or the Neo4j Server version 2.0.0-M4+ .
+This mean that it should work on Ruby implementation and not just JRuby.

 It uses the new label feature in order to do mappings between `Neo4j::Node` (java objects) and your own ruby classes.